autocrypt/autocrypt/doc/features.rst

   motivation of this and the next points.

-- **Focus on incremental deployment**, always consider that there will be both autocrypt-enabled MUAs and traditional plain ones, interacting with each other.
+- **Focus on incremental deployment**, always consider that there will be both Autocrypt-enabled MUAs and traditional plain ones, interacting with each other.

 - **Don't ask users anything about keys, ever.** And minimize and